University Policies

 • Texas State University wishes to make every reasonable effort to assure that abandoned and unclaimed property is safely secured and returned in a timely manner.
 Any person who discovers abandoned and unclaimed personal property on campus should turn it over to the University Police Department (UPD) or the Materials Management and Logistics Department in accordance with UPPS 05.01.20.
 Property shall be considered abandoned if it appears from the circumstances under which the university comes into possession of the property that the owner has thrown it away or has voluntarily left or lost it without any intent or expectation to regain it.
 The university shall hold possession of abandoned and unclaimed personal property for a minimum of 60 days from the time it acquires the property.
 In order to facilitate the return of found and abandoned property to its owner, the University Police Department utilizes a program called "Crowdfind."
 This program and instructions are available on the UPD webpage under Programs and Services.
 When property is received, a picture of the property is posted on the Crowdfind page.
 The Crowdfind program also allows persons who have lost property to enter the property description so they may receive notification should the property be turned over to UPD.
 After 60 days UPD will dispose of the property in accordance with the Texas State Code of Criminal Procedure and University policy.

-• Students who are confined for an extended period of time may report the absence to the Dean of Students Office.
-Upon written verification from a doctor, hospital or clinic, the Dean of Students will notify the students’ instructors of the confinement.
+• Students who are hospitalized for an extended period of time and unable to complete the online request due to access limitations may report the absence to the Dean of Students Office.
+Upon written verification from a doctor, hospital or clinic, the Dean of Students will notify the student’s instructors of the confinement.
 Absences caused by such illnesses are excused only at the instructors’ discretion.
 While instructors have the discretion to excuse students’ absences, most choose to do so because the absence notification service requires students to provide documentation.

 • In accordance with Texas Education Code Section §51.911(2b), Texas State University shall excuse a student from attending classes or other required activities, including examinations, for the observance of a religious holy day, including travel for that purpose.
 Texas State’s University Policy and Procedure Statement 02.06.01 (Student Absences for Religious Holy Days) is available in its entirety online for review.
 In summary, the policy outlines the procedures governing student absences on religious holy days, including: